 - Figure out what kind of communication is preferred by your target audience. i.e, formal, casual, in-between?

-- Find out what others in your niche is doing on email.
-Find out their weak points, what they are doing right and wrong.
+- Find out what others in your niche are doing on email.
+Find out their weak points, and what they are doing right and wrong.